 One way employers can protect their confidential information is by writing restrictive covenants into staff contracts.
 These are termed post-termination obligations since they only come into play once the employee is no longer under contract with that particular employer.

 What are the different types of post-termination obligations?

-The different types of post-termination obligations are as follows:
+The different types of post-termination obligations are:

-- Non-compete covenants – these prevent employees working for a competitor for a set period after leaving the company
+- non-compete covenants – these prevent employees working for a competitor for a set period after leaving the company;

-- Non-poaching covenants – these prevent the poaching of former colleagues
+- non-poaching covenants – these prevent the poaching of former colleagues;

-- Confidential Information covenants – these provide restrictions on the use of confidential information
+- confidential information covenants – these provide restrictions on the use of confidential information.